robyeva/SWR_generation_disinhibition/README.md

 - Run `python run_spiking.py` to generate spiking network and all plots of spiking network

 ### `Rate_model`:
 - Run `python run_rate.py` to generate rate network and all related plots.  *Note*: the rate model is an approximation of the spiking model.
-Thus, `run_rate.py` should be run after the creation of the spiking model.
+Thus, `run_rate.py` should be run after the creation of the spiking model (all scripts in `construct_spiking_model.py` and f-I curves calculation).

 ### `Bifurcation_analysis`: